debops/debops/docs/ansible/roles/ldap/getting-started.rst

 LDAP directory initialization
 -----------------------------

-You can use the :file:`ansible/playbooks/ldap/init-directory.yml` Ansible playbook to initialize new LDAP directory.
-This playbook is designed to be used with the :ref:`slapd__ref_acl` configuration and will be updated on any changes, if needed.
+The base directory structure used by DebOps roles is defined and managed by the :ref:`debops.slapd` Ansible role.
+The :envvar:`slapd__structure_tasks` variable contains a list of LDAP objects which will be created on server installation, which conform to the :ref:`slapd__ref_acl` configuration.

+The :file:`ansible/playbooks/ldap/init-directory.yml` Ansible playbooks contains additional configuration which can be used to create an admin account inside of the LDAP directory and grant it "LDAP Administrator" and "UNIX Administrator" roles.
 To use it with the new OpenLDAP servers, run the command:

 .. code-block:: console